Star Wars The Clone Wars: Republic Heroes review

 Levels alternate between playing as lightsaber-swinging, platform-jumping Jedi and blaster-rifle-wielding Republic clone troopers.
 It takes only moments to discover just how terrible the platforming is.
-Even the Force can’t help you - it’s supposed to guide you onto platforms, but this works only if you begin in the correct spot, otherwise you’ll fall to your doom.
+Even the Force can%26rsquo;t help you - it%26rsquo;s supposed to guide you onto platforms, but this works only if you begin in the correct spot, otherwise you%26rsquo;ll fall to your doom.
 Which you will.
 Often.
-Meanwhile, combat in both sections is bland and repetitive - you’ll be killing the same enemies throughout the game, with the occasional generic boss sprinkled in.
+Meanwhile, combat in both sections is bland and repetitive - you%26rsquo;ll be killing the same enemies throughout the game, with the occasional generic boss sprinkled in.

 PC Gamer scores games on a percentage scale, which is rounded to the closest whole number to determine the GamesRadar score.